Exact Recovery in the General Hypergraph Stochastic Block Model: Introduction

 \item We develop a polynomial-time algorithm that meets the information-theoretic limits.
 This implies that there is no information-computation gap for exact recovery in the general $d$-HSBM (apart from the aforementioned small regime of parameters).
-Our two-stage algorithm consists of a \emph{hypergraph spectral clustering} step in the first stage to ensure \emph{almost exact recovery} (see Definition~\ref{def:almost}).
+Our two-stage algorithm consists of a \emph{hypergraph spectral clustering} step in the first stage to ensure \emph{almost exact recovery}\footnote{In the literature, ``almost exact recovery'' is sometimes also called ``weak consistency'', and ``exact recovery'' is called ``strong consistency''.} (see Definition~\ref{def:almost}).
 It then performs local refinement steps for each of the $n$ nodes in the second stage to ensure exact recovery.
 To circumvent the problem that conditioned on the success of the first stage certain \emph{a priori} independent random variables become dependent, we adopt a \emph{hypergraph splitting} technique to split the hypergraph into two sub-hypergraphs (see Section~\ref{sec:split}), such that the two stages can be run on the two independent sub-hypergraphs respectively, preserving the independence of the two stages to facilitate the analysis.
 Although this technique is not new, our analytical method is different from previous analyses (such as~\cite{abbe2015community}).
-We prove that with high probability over splitting of the given hypergraph into two sub-hypergraphs, the good properties of the resultant sub-hypergraphs are preserved.
-This guarantees the success of the two stages.
+We prove that with high probability over splitting of the given hypergraph into two sub-hypergraphs, desirable properties of the resultant sub-hypergraphs are preserved, which further guarantees the success of the two stages.
+This new analytical method for analyzing multi-stage algorithms may be of independent interest.
+Algorithm~\ref{algorithm:1} can also be improved to an \emph{agnostic algorithm} that does not require the knowledge of model parameters (see Remark~\ref{remark:agnostic}).

 \item A main technical challenge lies in the development and analysis of an efficient algorithm that leads to almost exact recovery (for the first stage) for the general $d$-HSBM.
 To the best of our knowledge, such an algorithm with accompanying guarantees is lacking in the literature.
 Thus, the hypergraph spectral clustering method developed here and its analysis may be of independent interest.
 We are aware that various clustering algorithms have been developed.
 However, theoretical guarantees (on the fraction of misclassified nodes) are usually restricted to special classes of HSBMs and they do not readily apply to the general $d$-HSBM.
 For example, the performance of the spectral clustering method in~\cite{chien2019minimax} depends on the $k$-th largest singular value of a specific matrix, but bounding this value turns out to be non-trivial for general $d$-HSBMs.
 The semidefinite programming-based method in~\cite{kim2018stochastic} is only applicable to symmetric settings.
 Our new algorithm overcomes these stumbling blocks by leveraging and judiciously combining various ideas from prior works for the SBM~\cite{yun2016optimal, yun2014accurate} and the HSBM~\cite{chien2019minimax}.
 Our theoretical result (Theorem~\ref{thm:weak}) shows that, with probability approaching one, all but a vanishing fraction of the $n$ nodes can be assigned to their true communities (i.e., almost exact recovery is achieved) in the general $d$-HSBM. \end{enumerate}